- Our Vision

 Inspiring Healthy Communities for People and Nature

-The call for proposals is now open.
-The deadline for proposal submission has been extended to Friday, November 8, 2019.
+The call for proposals is now closed.
+The deadline for proposal submission was Friday, November 8, 2019.
 Please read below for details.

 Congress 2020 will focus on inspiring and cultivating healthy communities for people and nature.
 This cannot be done without using a critical lens to consider a conservation movement that is more inclusive of diverse audiences across the Chicago Wilderness region.
 Proposals that address equity and inclusion in the conservation/environmental field are encouraged as well as proposals that uplift unheard voices in the conservation/environmental community.

-The proposal deadline has been extended.
-Proposals are now due Friday, November 8, 2019 at midnight.
+Proposals are due Friday, November 8, 2019 at midnight.
 Proposals will be reviewed and evaluated by the Congress Planning Committee and will include a panel of judges for each track, all with different backgrounds, careers and interests.
 Accepted proposals will be notified by mid-December, 2019.

 Congress 2020 will have six different tracks, each corresponding to the focus areas of Chicago Wilderness.
 Tracks descriptions and corresponding topics are listed below.